alvinchirchir/wk-name-search/README.md

 - Raw Node.js installation
 - Docker container installation
-- Helm chart installation with scaler
+- Helm chart installation with Scaler,Grafana,Prometheus

 Choose the installation method that best fits your environment and requirements.
 The following sections provide detailed instructions for each method.